 Figure A5.
 Mechanical drawing of detector window, made from carbon fiber.
+Dimensions are given in millimeters.
 This window sits immediately above the detectors in the housing, and minimizes attenuation in the energy bands of interest.
 The window "floats" between the detector housing and the window clamp, each made of aluminum.
 The lack of rigid attachment between the carbon fiber and aluminum parts is meant to prevent failure due to the significantly different rates of thermal expansion and contraction between the two materials.

 Figure A6.
-Mechanical drawing of detector window clamp.
+Mechanical drawing of detector window clamp given in centimeters.
 This part will sit inside the detector housing, above the detector window, and will hold the window in place without the need for rigid attachment of the carbon fiber.
 It will also serve to press the window into the detectors, holding them firmly in place in their foam-lined enclosures in the detector housing.